These are 4 key points from Xi's speech at the Chinese Communist Party congress

 Xi doesn't back down from 'zero COVID'

-Since the early days of the pandemic, China's COVID control policies have meant tight borders, mandatory mass testing, invasive digital surveillance, forced quarantines and snap lockdowns — often of entire cities.
+Since the early days of the pandemic, China's COVID-19 control policies have meant tight borders, mandatory mass testing, invasive digital surveillance, forced quarantines and snap lockdowns — often of entire cities.

 Xi told the 20th Party Congress that China's approach "put people and lives above all else."
-He offered no signals that China's tough COVID rules would end any time soon.
+He offered no signals that China's tough COVID-19 rules would end any time soon.

 "In launching an all-out people's war to stop the spread of the virus, we have protected the people's health and safety to the greatest extent possible and made tremendously encouraging achievements in both epidemic response and economic and social development," he said.